MichelleGri/la-boulangerie/README.md

 ### Features on all pages

 ### Header
-The header appears on all four pages of the website and includes the company logo, an 'order online' button and the navigation bar.
-The bakery logo is on the left side of the header, which returns the user to the homepage when clicked.
-There is an ‘order online’ button in the center which enables the user to easily find out how to place an online order.
-This button is linked to the menu page.
-The website navigation bar is on the right side of the header, which enables the user to easily move between pages without having to use the ‘back’ function.
-It includes links to all four pages of the website: Home, Menu, Gallery, and Contact Us.
+The header appears on all four pages of the site and includes the company logo, an 'order online' button and the navigation bar.
+The bakery logo is on the left side of the header, which returns user to the homepage when clicked.
+There is an ‘order online’ button in the center which enables user to easily find out how to place an online order.
+This button is linked to the Menu page.
+The website navigation bar is on the right side of the header, which enables user to easily move between pages without having to use the ‘back’ function.
+It includes links to all four pages of the site: Home, Menu, Gallery, and Contact Us.
 The header is responsive on multiple screen sizes.
 The 'order online' button and the navigation bar move to under the logo on small screens, such as tablets and mobile devices.

 ![header](README-files/features/header.JPG)

 ### Footer
-The footer is featured on all four pages of the website.
+The footer is featured on all four pages of the site.
 It is identical on all pages and appears at the bottom of the page.
 There are three sections included within the footer:

 * Opening Times – this section gives information regarding the business opening and closing days and times.
 This is important as customers need to be aware of when to visit or order online from the bakery.

-* Contact Us – this section lists the bakery phone number, address, and email address.
+* Contact Us – this section lists the bakery phone number and address.

 * Social Media – this part of the footer provides links to the bakery’s social media platforms – Facebook, Twitter, and Instagram.
-This encourages the user to stay connected and interact with the bakery.
+This encourages users to stay connected and interact with the bakery.
 These pages enable the business to advertise the bakery and announce promotional offers, discounts, and events.
 The social media icons are clickable links to the relevant page which opens in a new tab.
 As La Boulangerie is a fictional business, the links currently lead to the social media website homepage.

 ![footer](README-files/features/footer.JPG)